Adaptive Clustering Using Kernel Density Estimators: Abstract

 \section{Abstract}

-We investigate statistical properties of a clustering algorithm that receives level set estimates from a kernel density estimator and then estimates the first split in the density level cluster tree if such a split is present or detects the absence of such a split.
-Key aspects of our analysis include finite sample guarantees, consistency, rates of convergence, and an adaptive data-driven strategy for chosing the kernel bandwidth.
-For the rates and the adaptivity we do not need continuity assumptions on the density such as H\"older continuity, but only require intuitive geometric assumptions of non-parametric nature.
+We derive and analyze a generic, recursive algorithm for estimating all splits in a finite cluster tree as well as the corresponding clusters.
+We further investigate statistical properties of this generic clustering algorithm when it receives level set estimates from a kernel density estimator.
+In particular, we derive finite sample guarantees, consistency, rates of convergence, and an adaptive data-driven strategy for choosing the kernel bandwidth.
+For these results we do not need continuity assumptions on the density such as H\"older continuity, but only require intuitive geometric assumptions of non-parametric nature.